 - 15.)
 A legal move is completed when the hand leaves the piece. - 16.)
 If a player is promoting a pawn and the desired piece is not available, the player may stop both clocks in order to locate the piece and place it on the board.
 It is improper for the player to press the clock to start the opponent's time with the pawn still on the last rank.
 If this is done, the opponent may immediately restart the player's clock without moving. - 17.)
 Standard penalty for first offense is to add one minute to the opponent's clock.
-There may be circumstances where a penalty assessed may not be standard (e.g. repeat offenses, unsporting behavior, etc...) and is left to the discretion of the tournament director. - TD TIP: A completed illegal move for any reason loses instantly if claimed correctly.
+There may be circumstances where a penalty assessed may not be standard (e.g. repeat offenses, unsporting behavior, etc...) and is left to the discretion of the tournament director. - TD TIP: A completed illegal move for any reason loses instantly if claimed correctly by an opponent with mating material.
+If the opponent does not have mating material the game is a draw (see rule 8d).
 The one-minute penalty does not apply to illegal moves.
 The standard penalty of one minute applies to other Blitz rules infractions. - 18.)
-The decision of the tournament director is final.

-TD TIP: This rule's intent stated more accurately could be: "The decision of the chief tournament director is final."
+The decision of the tournament director is final. - TD TIP: This rule's intent stated more accurately could be: "The decision of the chief tournament director is final."
 Many Blitz events have a staff of TDs.
 The decision of a floor TD can obviously be appealed to the chief TD.
 An "appeals committee" or a "special referee" would unnecessarily delay the tournament.
 Players may appeal directly to US Chess, via their appeals process, after the event is over.